Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 So what was all the fuss about, and why is it such a big deal?
 To understand, we need to take a closer look at the challenging task of protein folding.

-## Protein Folding
-- Protein Definition and Examples
-- Tertiary Shape from primary shape
-- experimental methods for determining proteins (EM-Cryo...)
-- caveats of experimental methods
-- CASP
-- AlphaFold2

-## AlphaFold2 to the rescue
+### AlphaFold2 to the rescue
 - advantages of AlphaFold2 vs experimental methods
 - write about novel architecture (high-level)
 - write that AlphaFold2 is not perfect and transition to next section

-## The Need for Speed and Independence
+## Limitation of AlphaFold2: The Need for Speed and Independence
 As mentioned above, experimentally predicting the tertiary structure of a protein from its amino acid sequence is an expensive and time-consuming task, but determining the primary structure, i.e. the amino acid sequence itself, isn't.
 This is demonstrated by the ever-growing protein sequence databases.
 In other words, AlphaFold2's inference speed can't keep up with the growing size of the available primary amino acid sequences.
 This is mainly due to the time-consuming search for similar proteins during MSA.